 As mentioned above, your credit card will help you build your credit rating.
 Your credit rating is a way to check your creditworthiness.
 Today, it is the only way for Canadian financial actors to check it.

 If you pay your credit account regularly and correctly from your banking application, then your credit rating will be good.
-The better your credit rating, the higher your authorised credit limit can be.
+The better your credit rating, the higher your authorized credit limit can be.

-When you are a newcomer, your authorised credit limit will depend, in part, on your salary.
-Although your authorised limit is not very large when you first arrive, it can be increased over time as long as you regularly pay off your credit account.
+As a newcomer, your authorized credit limit will depend, in part, on your salary.
+While your authorized limit may not be very large when you first arrive, it can grow over time as long as you pay off your credit account regularly.

 It will be useful if you want to buy a property or a car, for example.
 It may also be required when renting an apartment.